 57. In any all-in situation a partial blind constitutes a full blind.

 58. In case of theft or natural disaster, Mint Poker is not responsible for any money or chips left on the table or funds deposited with the player’s bank (the cage).

 59. Only English will be permitted while a hand is in play.

-63. Mint Poker uses a modified version of Robert’s Rule for all cash games.
+60. Mint Poker the latest version of Robert’s Rules of Poker for all cash games.
 Tournament Director’s Association (TDA) rules apply to all regular tournaments.
 See www.PokerTDA.com for current rules.
 Charity poker tournaments are conducted using Mint Poker’s Charity Poker Rules.